thusoy/salt-states/README.md

    This makes them easier to modify from pillar and reference from other states and statements.

-6) Secure by default.
+6) **Secure by default**.
 Where a service doesn't already apply hardening measures by default, try to remedy that from the state.

-7) Specify pillar defaults in `map.jinja`.
+7) **Specify pillar defaults in `map.jinja`**.
 This makes it easier to find default values and import the values from several locations, ie the state and the its config file.

-8) Avoid over-complicated jinja states.
+8) **Avoid over-complicated jinja states**.
 If you can't easily express the state as jinja+yaml, just use python.
 This also makes it easy for you to add simple unit tests verifing that it outputs what you want.

-9) You don't need to enable customizing every possible property from the start.
-   When you find it's necessary, then enable customizing it from pillar.
+9) **Keep it simple**.
+You don't need to enable customizing every possible property from the start.
+When you find it's necessary, then enable customizing it from pillar (or change the default).